PatrickBaus/PID-CPP/README.md

    PID(const uint32_t setpoint, const int32_t kp, const int32_t ki, const int32_t kd, uint8_t _qn);
 ```
 ___Arguments___
 * `setpoint` [unsigned long] : The value in units of the input.
-It is the sensor value the controller will try to attain
+It is the sensor value the controller will servo
 * `kp` [long] : The factor of the proportional term.
-The sign will ignored and  be set by the `feedbackDirection` parameter
+The sign will ignored, but can be set by the `feedbackDirection` parameter
 * `ki` [long] : The factor of the integral term.
 This value must be scaled (ki * period), if the sampling period changes.
 * `kd` [long] : The factor of the derivative term.
 This value must be scaled (ki / period), if the sampling period changes.
 * `qn` [unsigned short] : The number of bits used to designate the fractional portion of the output.